Anbeeld/ACAI/docs/analysis.md

   - year-scaled cost from 140 to 320 minerals
   - reserves 1 expected naval cap

-Destroyer and cruiser build paths exist in comments but are not active.
+Destroyer and cruiser build paths exist in `acai_ships_build` only as commented-out code; the helper events that would queue them (`aai_ships.11` for destroyers and `aai_ships.12` for cruisers) are fully defined but never called by the live build effect (see dormant pieces, "Destroyer/cruiser production branch").

 #### Shipyard busy-slot tracking

 `acai_ships_make_shipyard_busy` and `acai_ships_make_shipyard_free`:

 - manage six shipyard-busy flags
-- effectively emulate queue occupancy without reading the vanilla queue in a richer way
+- emulate queue occupancy without reading the vanilla queue in a richer way

 #### Disband behavior